 • Quantity: Usually have 3-5 groups (e.g., “Weekly Newsletter,” “Product Updates”)

-• Control: Subscribers choose which groups they want to join
+• Control: Subscribers choose which groups they want to join or unsubscribe from

 • Purpose: Used for broad content categories